PAITU PONDERINGS

 The shop shelves are heavy with chocolates of all kinds, wrapped in all kinds of packaging and from all kinds of places around the world.
 In our family, my kids of course notice, and anticipate a chocolate egg hunt.
 For this, we try and buy chocolate from NZ based businesses and minimal packaging.

-While chocolate and eggs still feature, here is a list of a few nature based ideas for inspiration that you might find are more in keeping with Easter in our Autumn season:
+While chocolate and eggs still enjoyed in moderation, here is a list of a few nature based ideas for inspiration that you might find are more in keeping with Easter in our Autumn season:

 A twist on the Easter chocolate theme – make the most of the bountiful, seasonal Autumn fruits with an Easter chocolate fondue.